kriogenia/sotoestevezdev/README.md

 ## TODOS
 The web is in a state I like enough but it will be improved in the future:
+* Change Blog section
+  * Remove tags
+  * Add a "See all" button at the end
 * Add projects to the portfolio
+  * Medium blog
   * Ferrux
     * FerruxEngine
     * FerruxCanvas